11 Best Rated Air Fryers According to Me, a French Fry Enthusiast

 However, I’ve found one kitchen gadget that makes it (almost) viable to reintroduce a plate of fries into my life on a near-nightly basis: an air fryer.
 While deep fryers create that crispy, crunchy, golden goodness by using a ton of oil, an air fryer uses just a tablespoon or so of fat to create the same effect—most use a convection fan to cover your meal in hot air instead of hot grease.
 This allows for a quick crisping method that is not only efficient, but considerably healthier than the alternative.

 Air fryers, however, can do a lot more than just fry food—if you’re looking to quickly crisp up a pizza or sear a piece of salmon, this handy appliance has it handled.
 So yeah, it’s probably not a bad idea to have an air fryer somewhere in your arsenal of kitchen gadgets.
-We’ve included some of our favorites below.
+Below, the 11 best air fryers for every type of home chef.

 1. Instant Vortex Plus